 Hot beverage pods, capsules and discs are not recyclable through kerbside recycling.
 Putting these items in the recycling bin can make the sorting process more difficult and may contaminate the recycling stream.

-About 35% (7 million tonnes) of building waste goes to landfill each year in Australia, so minimising and recycling building waste can have a big impact.
+About 35% (7 Mt) of building waste goes to landfill each year in Australia, so minimising and recycling building waste can have a big impact.

 When designing your home or extension, think about what's needed and design for that need.
 Smaller spaces can be cheaper to build and much cheaper to run in the long term because they require less heating, lighting and maintenance.